HigginTown/HouseDivided/README.md

  - Fourth, I fit a [decision tree](https://github.com/HigginTown/HouseDivided/blob/master/gallery/cluster_correlation/dtc.png) on the voting records and party labels, detailed below.
 Find this in the `predicting outcomes` notebook section "Decision Tree".

  - Fifth, we move to more math and modelling.
 In the `similarity_metric` notebook, I cover entropy, mutual information, and the distance metric.
 In our case, the nutual information metric is congruent to the Jaccard distance.
 In this notebook, I use agglomerative clustering with a distacne matrix calcualted using this metric.
 You can visualize the hierarchies in the [dendrogram.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/cluster_correlation/dendrogram.png).
 I model "influence" as the mutual information between the senator and the outcome.
-This makes intuitive sense in terms of out motivating thought experiment -- we want to learn a ranking of senators such that information about the \# 1 ranked senator reduces uncertainty about the outcome the most compared to all other senators, and so on for each senator. [influence_rank.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/influence_predictions/influence_rank.png) shows the normailzed influence of each senator by their rank; [influence_cumsum.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/influence_predictions/influence_cumsum.png) compares the growth in mutual informaion observed in the senate (`observed`) with hypothetical uniformally distributed influence scores.
+This makes intuitive sense in terms of out motivating thought experiment -- we want to learn a ranking of senators such that information about the \# 1 ranked senator reduces uncertainty about the outcome the most compared to all other senators, and so on for each senator.

+  - Sixth, go to `predicting_outcomes`.
+In this notebook, you can find [influence_rank.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/influence_predictions/influence_rank.png) shows the normailzed influence of each senator by their rank; and [influence_cumsum.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/influence_predictions/influence_cumsum.png) compares the growth in mutual informaion observed in the senate (`observed`) with hypothetical uniformally distributed influence scores.